78mohamed/free-genai-bootcamp-2025/sentence-constructor/MetaAI/model-output.md

 - The model did well going from one state to another and trying to help the student.

 ### Areas for Improvement:
-- The model caould show the words on the provided table
+- The model could not show the words on the provided table

 **Score Explanation:**